Pension Bible

 NHS pension for a Band 5 Nurse — your first qualified salary, but not your last.

 Band 5 is the starting grade for newly qualified nurses, midwives, physiotherapists, and most allied health professionals.
-Most people spend two to four years here before progressing to Band 6, so the salary used in this calculator represents an early-career snapshot rather than a lifetime earnings assumption.
-The real power of the NHS pension at Band 5 lies in starting early: someone joining at 22 with a state pension age of 68 has 46 potential years of accrual.
-Even with promotion to higher bands, those early Band 5 years lock in CARE accruals that are annually revalued, so they grow in real terms.
-Contribution rates at Band 5 are currently 9.8% of pay — a significant deduction from a starting salary, which is why some new graduates question whether the scheme is worth it.
-It almost always is: the employer contributes 23.7% on top, making it one of the most valuable employment benefits in the UK economy.
+Pay runs from £32,073 (entry) to £39,043 (top), with this calculator pre-filled at the £35,558 midpoint.
+Most people spend two to four years here before progressing to Band 6, so this represents an early-career snapshot rather than a lifetime earnings assumption.
+The real power of the NHS pension at Band 5 lies in starting early: someone joining at 22 with a state pension age in their late 60s has 45+ potential years of accrual.
+Even with promotion to higher bands, those early Band 5 years lock in CARE accruals that are annually revalued during active membership, so they grow in real terms.
+Contribution rates at Band 5 sit in either the 8.3% tier (entry pay) or the 9.8% tier (mid-band pay onwards) for 2026/27 — a meaningful deduction from an early-career salary, which is why some new graduates question whether the scheme is worth it.
+For 2026/27, NHSBSA says employers continue to pay 14.38% directly, with central funding covering a further 9.4% for NHS organisations.
+Because this is a defined-benefit scheme, that funding does not create an individual pot, but opting out can mean losing future DB accrual and related scheme benefits.

 Loading calculator…